 For many OTT businesses going global is the end goal.
-OTT companies will work together with specialised partners to navigate each market effectively in order to achieve optimum success.
+OTT companies will work together with specialized partners to navigate each market effectively in order to achieve optimum success.
 Finding the right partner is crucial to achieving global success but it may prove to be a challenge, especially in the arena of revenue management.

 To find the right partners, businesses must first ask the right questions.
 Here are five questions we suggest OTT businesses should ask their revenue management provider to ensure they’re on the same page:

 The ability to offer flexible pricing and billing in multiple currencies is fundamental to a successful global strategy.
 To ensure bespoke payments for each market, OTT businesses need to first be confident that their revenue management providers support the option for flexibility.
 The truth of the matter is, subscribers don’t have the patience to convert the price of a monthly subscription to their local currency on their own, nor should they be expected to.
 Adding an extra step in the buyer journey adds unnecessary friction and pain to the path to purchase.
-An inflexible payment infrastructure limits growth, constrains the user acquisition funnel, and more importantly, irritates users.
+An inflexible payment infrastructure limits growth constrains the user acquisition funnel, and more importantly, irritates users.

 Each market has a preferred mode of payment, and in Asia, a region consisting of diverse nations with multiple levels of tech penetration and access to financial instruments, the range of payment options is a lot wider and a lot more complex.
-Because of the low credit card utilisation across the region, OTT providers need to offer options beyond credit card billing and will need to have the ability to accept other forms of payment such as cash or physical gift vouchers.
-Online debit cards, digital wallets, and bank transfers are also popular choices across the region, but what Asia seems to favour more than elsewhere is the ability to offer payments through telco providers.
+Because of the low credit card utilization across the region, OTT providers need to offer options beyond credit card billing and will need to have the ability to accept other forms of payment such as cash or physical gift vouchers.
+Online debit cards, digital wallets, and bank transfers are also popular choices across the region, but what Asia seems to favor more than elsewhere is the ability to offer payments through telco providers.
 Offering = telco billing as a payment option (both pre-paid and post-paid) may reap benefits beyond customer satisfaction for OTT providers.
 It creates a larger and potentially more profitable distribution channel and offers opportunities for revenue sharing and joint marketing activities.

 If OTT providers want to connect with subscribers, they need to be able to connect on a more personal level and speak the mother tongue of their customers.
 Similarly, their revenue management providers should have the capacity to offer local language options.
 Presenting buyer journeys in commonly used languages or in a Latin character set just doesn’t cut it anymore.
 In the path to going global, the option of multi-language is critical.